Feature

 The Morning After

 By Easter Sunday, the city has changed.
 The air is thinner, the heavy tension has broken, and a strange, exhausted peace descends.
-The smell of incense is replaced by the smell of orange blossom—the azahar—which arrives just as the processions end, as if the trees were waiting for their cue.
+The smell of incense is replaced by the smell of orange blossom - the azahar - which arrives just as the processions end, as if the trees were waiting for their cue.

 In a small bar in the Triana district, Manolo sits alone at the counter.
 His neck is bruised, a dark, angry purple mark where the beam of the paso rested for eight hours.
 He sips a glass of manzanilla, his hands still trembling slightly from the physical exertion.
 Outside, workers are already beginning to dismantle the grandstands.
 The wax on the pavement is being scraped away by machines, leaving white scars on the dark stone.